Desai: Desai as a title

-Desai was a title given to feudal lords, and others who were granted a village or group of villages in Maharashtra, and North Karnataka.
+Desai was a title given to lords, and others who were granted a village or group of villages in Maharashtra, and North Karnataka.
 The title Desai should not be associated with a particular religion or caste, though a Desai would use the title of Rao or Rai or Raje as a suffix to his name denoting he is a king of those villages, The "Desai" title was given by Maratha emperors, Mughal emperors and by the Deccan sultanates.